 Sudeley Castle is also well worth a visit.
 Once home to Katherine Parr, the last wife of Henry VIII, Sudeley Castle has also played host to Elizabeth I and Charles I, and its grand banqueting halls and huge gardens can keep you occupied for hours.
 Winchcombe is also perfectly situated for hiking.
 Back in Saxon times, the town was an important meeting point of ancient trails, and today you can follow these same trails to the Neolithic tomb of Belas Knap.

 There’s plenty in Winchcombe to keep foodies happy too: there are excellent delicatessens, independent coffee shops and cosy tearooms.
 Or if you’re in the mood for something a little more fancy, you can head to Restaurant 5 North Street, where you can enjoy Michelin star dining in a warm and cosy atmosphere.
 You can also visit the award-winning Goffs Brewery and Stanway Brewery.
-To check out places to stay, check out Booking.com or Airbnb.
+To check out places to stay, check out Booking.com, Sykes Cottages, or Airbnb.

 There’s never been a better time to discover how beautiful this country is, so why not start planning your next trip to look forward to?
 After being cooped up for so long, the freedom of travel seems even more special, and with its gently rolling countryside, welcoming pubs and independent shops, the Cotswolds is a joy to explore.